ragunathrajagopal/directive/README.md

 DIRECTIVES:-

-1.) you want a similar functionality in all the components.
+      Used to attach behavior to DOM elements.
-2.) you can call it anytime whenever you want that behavior of that function
+      There are built-in directives to the framework NgFor, NgIf, NgModel, NgClass

 two types: structural and attribute directives
 1) Structural directives.
 2.)
 Attribute directive.

 Structural directives:-
-   change the structure of the DOM by adding or removing elements.
+   Can change the DOM layout by adding and removing DOM elements

 Attribute directive (like component directive):-
-    alter the appearance or behavior of an existing element.
+    doesn’t change the DOM but can change the appearance or behavior of an element such as NgStyle.